-Thai food evokes thoughts of spice and zest that will leave even the most strong stomached amongst us salivating.
+Thai food evokes thoughts of spice and zest that will leave even the most strong-stomached amongst us salivating.
 This is obviously with good reason as looking through the most historically traditional Thai food will see you consistently come across such staples as lime juice, coconut milk, lemongrass, ginger and of course chillis.

 Thai picnics, whilst sticking to the most classical aspects of Thai cuisine, must also diversify a little to accommodate the perfect picnic experience.
 This does not mean completely changing your favorite Thai snacks recipes, merely adapting them to fit your needs and constraints.

 The beauty of Thai food is that there is so much diversity in the cuisine that it is really easy to find a picnic basket to suit everyone’s tastes.
-From the beautifully balanced soups, the wonderfully fragrant salads to the saliva inducing curries.
+From the beautifully balanced soups, the wonderfully fragrant salads to the saliva-inducing curries.
 Each in their own right worthy of being the star of the show.
 Please read on for some ideas that might tie in (pun intended) with your fun day out.

 Thai picnic Soups

 Whichever way you choose to go, the one thing you will need is a very good quality vacuum (thermos) flask.
 The thermos is the ideal picnic accompaniment for soup as it has the capacity to store it in the conditions you decide are most suitable.
-So if it’s a cold, clear soup the thermos can deliver great temperature control even on the hottest of days and if it’s a hot chunky chicken soup you desire the flask will equally maintain the heat for you whilst having the capacity to store the extra ingredients.
+So if it’s a cold, clear soup the thermos can deliver great temperature control even on the hottest of days.
+And if it’s a hot chunky chicken soup you desire the flask will equally maintain the heat for you whilst having the capacity to store the extra ingredients.

 Coconut milk is one of the most predominant ingredients you will come across when making Thai soups.
 Using this as a base flavor and combining it with other ingredients will give you some of the most amazing cold soups you will taste.
 Please check out some recipes for cold coconut and lemongrass soup, cold coconut and mango soup or a simple cold curried coconut soup.

 If you’re wanting to get your picnic off to a bang then surely Thailand’s famous Tom Yum soup is the route you need to go.
 It is the quintessential hot and sour soup which will have your taste buds taken on an oriental journey they just might not recover from.
-Boasting ingredients including, but not limited to, kaffir lime leaves, galangal, lemongrass, fish sauce and chillies, Tom Yum soup is about as Thai as you can get.
-You would normally eat this with shrimp but the recipe can be adjusted to include chicken, shredded pork or vegetables should you so choose.
+Boasting ingredients including, but not limited to, kaffir lime leaves, galangal, lemongrass, fish sauce and chilies, Tom Yum soup is about as Thai as you can get.
+You would normally eat this with shrimp.
+But the recipe can be adjusted to include chicken, shredded pork or vegetables should you so choose.

 Thai Picnic Finger Food

 Finger food and picnics go together like Macaroni and cheese, Cheech and Chong, PB and J. You get the idea.
-Thai finger food offers all the taste complexity and variety you associate with Thai food but with surprising simplicity also added to the equation.
+Thai finger food offers all the taste complexity and variety you associate with Thai food.
+But with surprising simplicity also added to the equation.

 Thai curry puffs are perfect for an appetizer.
-Make them as large or small as you want and eat to your hearts content.
-The puff is a deep fried pastry that is very similar to an Indian samosa.
-There are meat and vegetable variations to suit all needs and, as with everything else on this page, can be individually tailored to suit your palate.
+Make them as large or small as you want and eat to your heart’s content.
+The puff is a deep-fried pastry that is very similar to an Indian samosa.
+There are meat and vegetable variations to suit all needs.
+And, as with everything else on this page, can be individually tailored to suit your palate.
 The heat in this instance comes from curry powder/paste instead of chillis.